luc-ass/mail-sorter/README.md

 ## Configuration files
 ### mail_config
 Your `mail_config.yaml` contains the information about your email servers and login credentials.
 Be sure to keep these secure.
+I've kept them in a seperate file, so you can share and backup your rules more easily, as the rules file can become quite big.
 Your configuration could look like this:

 ```yaml
 servers: